Gender equality

 We’re doing the right things to achieve this:

-• 60% of our people are female
+- 58% of our colleagues are female

-• women account for the majority of attendees on our talent programmes
+- Women account for the majority of attendees on our talent programmes

-• our intern, apprentice and graduate schemes are bringing new and importantly, diverse talent into the Society.
+- Our intern, apprentice and graduate schemes are bringing new, and importantly, diverse talent into the Society

 We still have room for improvement.
 We know there is an uneven balance between men and women at the senior levels of the Society and we’ll continue to work to address this.